Dark T-Shirt Transfers with White Toner Laser Printers

 So the lower density setting makes the transfer softer.
 And soft transfers are what most people want to wear.
 There is another benefit.
 Eleni adds, ” Toner adhesion is the basis for maximizing durability and is inversely correlated with the density levels (more density, less adhesion) which is why we recommend decreasing the density level for white.”
 In other words, The lower density setting on the white toner makes the transfer last longer in terms of wash and wear.
 A properly applied WT transfer will last for at least 20 washes; probably more.
 Increasing the white toner density might make the transfer marginally brighter, but it will be less durable.

 Before you can transfer anything, you have to design an image.
 One of the most common questions we receive from people considering an OKI WT printer is how to prepare the artwork.
 In order to print on dark garments with white toner, your artwork must include a white element that the printer can interpret as a layer.
-This is pretty easy to figure out with vector based software like LXI, FlexiSign or CorelDRAW.
-It’s a little trickier with raster applications like PhotoShop or PhotoPaint.
-Here are some suggestions.

-• PhotoShop is a horse of a different color.
 The recommended solution for creating WT transfers in Photoshop is to create a duplicate layer of the colored object layers and fill it with white.
 Make the background transparent.
 Then select it with the magic wand, invert the selection and use the Path tools to convert the selection into a clipping path.
 Save the path, then save the image and send it to the printer.
 The OKI WT print driver will read the clipping path as the white layer.
 Please Click here for step by step instructions.

 Other application tips